Fattoush Lebanese Salad

 Grilled Vegetables with Za’atar Vinaigrette ~ David Lebovitz

-Roasted Butternut Squash with Tahini-Yogurt Sauce, Sumac, and Aleppo ~ Kalyn’s Kitchen
+Roasted Butternut Squash with Tahini-Yogurt Sauce ~ Kalyn’s Kitchen

 Balsamic Roasted Fall Vegetables with Sumac ~ Boulder Locavore

-Spicy Roasted Shrimp with Garlic, Sumac, and Aleppo Pepper ~ Kalyn’s Kitchen
+Spicy Roasted Shrimp with Garlic and Red Pepper ~ Kalyn’s Kitchen

 Freekeh Salad with Minted Sumac Dressing ~ The Wanderlust Kitchen